-At the Company's annual meeting of shareholders on June 24, the Board of Directors achieved its diversity target of 30% female directors by 2023 with the election of Dr. Gillian Davidson.
-Dr. Davidson replaced Mr. Istvan Zollei of Orion on the Board.
-Shareholders also overwhelmingly approved the repeal of the Company's old by-laws and the adoption of new By-Law No. 1A.
+At the Company's annual meeting of shareholders on June 24, the Board of Directors achieved its diversity target of 30% female directors by 2023.
+Shareholders also approved the repeal of the Company's old by-laws and the adoption of new By-Law No. 1A.
 A summary of By-Law No. 1A can be found in the Company's 2021 Information Circular dated May 12, 2021, which is available under the Company's profile on SEDAR.

-The Company completed a mill expansion to increase the throughput rate of the mill from 3,500 tonnes per day to 4,200 tpd (the Expansion Project) in the fourth quarter, and mill throughput reached an average of 4,200 tonnes per day (tpd) by the end of the year.
-The Company continued to advance construction of the SVR.
+The Company completed a mill expansion to increase the throughput rate of the mill from 3,500 tonnes per day to 4,200 tonnes per day (tpd), and mill throughput reached an average of 4,200 tpd by the end of the year.

 On December 22, Lundin Gold achieved Project Completion, as defined under its Senior Facility, at Fruta del Norte.
-Upon this achievement, the COF was terminated undrawn.

-Under the Company's first regional exploration 11,136 metres were drilled during the year in 12 holes spread between the Barbasco and Puente-Princesa targets in the southern Suarez Basin.
+Under the Company's regional exploration program 11,136 metres were drilled during the year in 12 holes spread between the Barbasco and Puente-Princesa targets in the southern Suarez Basin.
 Resource conversion drilling at Fruta del Norte was carried out during the year, targeting infill drilling of gaps in the existing Indicated Mineral Resource and the Inferred Mineral Resource at the south end of the deposit.